-If you want your direct reports to perform efficiently and perform as per your expectations, then it is your responsibility to provide them with a clear outline of what you expect from them.
+If you want your direct report to perform efficiently and perform as per your expectations, then it is your responsibility to provide them with a clear outline of what you expect from them.
 For example, it is quite natural for you to work for a client who gives a clear overview of what they expect you to do rather than a client who himself is confused about what he wants.

 Your direct report expects a clear outline as you expect from your client.
 Therefore, provide them with clear direction for what you expect from them to do in a week or what or expect from them in the next meeting.

-The most common mistake that most managers make is that they don’t share all the information about the projects that they are working with their direct reports.
+The most common mistake that most managers make is that they don’t share all the information about the projects that they are working with their direct report.
 Being a manager, you are entitled to know about the information that might not be related to the current project that you are working on.